OHIF/Viewers/platform/docs/docs/configuration/theme-configuration.md

 }
 ```

-and and example for reference could be:
+and example for reference could be:
 ```js
 // Base definition:
 MGHangingProtocol: // ... full definition of MG HP here